Plant Selection Lawns Trees What To Do This Month in the Garden FAQs

 - Replenish mulch (2″-3″ deep) around tender plants.

 - Keep leaves off the lawn to prevent smothering the grass.
-Leaves may be mulched and used around trees and shrubs.
+Mulch leaves and use around trees and shrubs.
+Click here for more info.

 - Store pesticides and herbicides safely.